 Moratalla has an atmospheric and complete old quarter, winding streets clustered around the foot of the castle, Casas Señoriales, the noble homes of local landowners and baroque churches of the Convento de San Francisco and the Iglesia de la Asunción creating an intimate, small town atmosphere

 Its principal economic activity is agriculture, producing almonds, olives, wheat and irrigated soft fruit crops including apricots and cherries, although rural tourism is also an important activity, with a well-supported campsite and many rural houses servicing those who enjoy walking and outdoor pursuits in the area.
-Regular walks are run throughout the year, organised in conjunction with the tourist office well supported campsite and many rural houses servicing those who enjoy walking and outdoor pursuits in the area.
-Regular walks are run throughout the year, organised in conjunction with the tourist office.

 The most important Fiestas are Semana Santa, which includes the Fiesta del Tambor, in which the tamboristas drum in the streets on Holy Thursday, Good Friday and Resurrection Sunday, wearing distinctive multi-coloured robes and capirotes, and the Fiesta del Santísimo Cristo del Rayo, which includes several days of encierros, or bullrunning.